Android OS privacy settings: Tight level

 5. Turn on Scan apps with Play Protect.

 You can manually scan apps at any time.
-To do so, in the Google Play Protect section, tap Scan.
+To do so, in the Play Protect section, tap Scan.
 Please note that the built-in app scanning service provides only the basic level of security.
 For best protection against threats, use a full-fledged anti-virus application for Android.

 How to protect your data